CHAOWEICHIU/favorite-food-recipe/README.md

  - Applied a responsive design that fitted all users and devices from desktop to mobile phone using.

+- More Coming...

+ - Oath2

+  - User would be able to login by using their Gmail account/twitter/facebook

 ## About me

 > :fire: Full Stack Web Developer